BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Performance study

 \subsubsection{Tests for transducer type, use of CT for mask generation, frequency, and refocus}

 Performance tests of processing wall-time were performed for all four transducers currently supported in BabelBrain.
 Testing was done with the dataset for SDR=0.55, same brain target, and transducer as section \ref{mappingsection}.
 For the simple transducer, tests were performed with frequencies between 0.2 and 1 MHz.
 For the other transducers, tests were done for their supported frequencies.
-All tests were done at 6 PPW and included a T1w+Tw+CT-based mask as input imaging and T1w+T2w simplified mask for the case of a single transducer, with a domain size of 54$\times$54$\times$76 mm.
+For the H317 transducer, tests also considered the refocusing step as described in subsection \ref {transcranial-modeling}.
+All tests were done at 6 PPW and included a T1w+T2w+CT-based mask as input imaging and T1w+T2w simplified mask for the case of a single transducer, with a domain size of 54$\times$54$\times$76 mm.
 Thermal simulations were performed for a sonication duration of 40 s, duty cycle of 30\% and cooling of 80 s.
 Simulations were done with a MacBook Pro M1 Max with 64 GB RAM.